mango314/math-blog/README.txt

 But time is money.
 T = $

 I find LaTeX to be constraining at times because it lacks the vivid nature of handwriting.
-I thought it would be necessary to resort to TeX but people are showing me I can still achieve many new
+I thought it would be necessary to resort to TeX but people are showing me I can still achieve many new what do I work on ?
+* I like the equation 1+2+3+...= -1/12 this is one of my favorite *

+*I like Stirling formula. log 1 + log 2 + ... + log n = n log n -
+* I would like to understand the mean value theorem f(a)-f(b)= (a-b)f'(c)

+there are some old books that I like
+Euclid Elements , Fricke Klein, Principia

+I think it's important to have your own point of view. for example Hardy and Wright introduction to number written without computer but now we have big data

+many others.